bielolopez/Toolbox-to-the-Data-Analyst-WITH-VAGRANT-zeppelin-spark-hive-hbase-pig-r-storm-others/README.md

 vagrant plugin install vagrant-disksize

-Find the file named vagrantfile that was extracted from the zip file provided and enter these directives >>
+Find the file named vagrantfile that was extracted from the zip file provided and enter these directives >>  vagrant plugin install vagrant-disksize

     config.vm.provider "virtualbox" do | v, override |
 override.vm.box = "ubuntu / xenial64"